 9. Chase waterfalls

 I don’t know anybody who doesn’t love a good waterfall.
-Sheung Luk Stream is a great day trip destination if you’re looking to get out of the city and bask in nature.
+Sheung Luk Stream is a great Hong Kong day trip destination if you’re looking to get out of the city and bask in nature.
 If you are visiting Hong Kong from May to about October/November, aim to head here on a weekday as you’re almost guaranteed to have the place to yourself.
 The best thing about this one is that you can swim in the cascading pools of fresh water!

 After you’ve bought your ticket, head left down the beach and turn towards the woods.
 The waterfall is another 10-15 minute walk from the beach and you will need to climb over a few jagged hill faces to get to it so wear comfortable walking shoes.

 10. Go for high tea at the Mandarin Oriental

 Delve into Hong Kong’s British colonial history by sipping on tea and stuffing your face: one of the most popular places for afternoon high tea in Hong Kong is the Peninsula Hotel…however, I much prefer the high tea at the Mandarin Oriental in Central.
 We have been going to Clipper Lounge for high tea ever since we were little and it was always such a treat.

-While the prices aren’t exactly cheap, the sandwiches, cakes and pastries are delicious.
-The star of the show, however, would have to be their raisin scones with rose jam and clotted cream.
-Unlike the Peninsula, you can actually book a table at the Clipper Lounge so you don’t have to wait around like a chump.
-Note that there are 2 Mandarin Oriental hotels in Central – the Mandarin Oriental Hong Kong and the Landmark Mandarin Oriental – you want to head to the original Mandarin Oriental.
-Just tell your taxi driver, “Gau Mun Wah”.
+I told you there was plenty to do in Hong Kong off the beaten path!
 Have you been to Hong Kong before?
 What are some other cool and unique things you would recommend?
 Share them in the comments section below!